Nyovelt/pintos-projects/doc.md

 > A3: Explain how your code avoids a race if two processes attempt to
 > extend a file at the same time.

+We will add a lock.

 > A4: Suppose processes A and B both have file F open, both
 > positioned at end-of-file.
 If A reads and B writes F at the same
 > time, A may read all, part, or none of what B writes.
 However, A
 > may not read data other than what B writes, e.g. if B writes
 > nonzero data, A is not allowed to see all zeros.
 Explain how your
 > code avoids this race.

+We will use C.O.W, which make sure that A and B will read and write the same buffer.
+What's more, we will use semephor to ensure thread safety and avoid data race.(?)

 > A5: Explain how your synchronization design provides "fairness".
 > File access is "fair" if readers cannot indefinitely block writers